Disappearance of Maura Murray: Subsequent searches (2006–2010)

-The New Hampshire League of Investigators, ten retired police officers and detectives, and the Molly Bish Foundation started working on the case in 2006.
+The New Hampshire League of Investigators, ten retired police officers and detectives and the Molly Bish Foundation started working on the case in 2006.
 Tom Shamshak, a former police chief and a member of the Licensed Private Detectives Association of Massachusetts, said, "It appears...that this is something beyond a mere missing persons case.
 Something ominous could have happened here."
-The Arkansas group Let's Bring Them Home offered a $75,000 reward in 2007 for information that could solve her disappearance.
+The Arkansas group Let's Bring Them Home offered a $75,000 reward in 2007 for information that could solve Murray's disappearance.

 In October 2006, volunteers led a two-day search within a few miles of where Murray's car was found.
-In the closet of an A-frame house approximately 1 mi from the crash site, cadaver dogs allegedly went "bonkers", possibly identifying the presence of human remains.
-The house had formerly been the residence of the man implicated by his brother, who had given Fred Murray the rusty knife in 2004.
-A sample of carpet from the home was sent to the New Hampshire State Police, but the results were never released to the public.
+In the closet of an A-frame house approximately 1 mi from the crash site, cadaver dogs allegedly went "bonkers," possibly identifying the presence of human remains.
+The house had formerly been the residence of the man implicated by his brother, who had given Fred the rusty knife in 2004.
+A sample of carpet from the home was sent to the New Hampshire State Police, but the results were not released to the public.
 In July 2008, volunteers led another two-day search through wooded areas in Haverhill.
 The group consisted of dog teams and licensed private investigators.

 Murray's case was one of many cited by proponents of a statewide cold case unit for New Hampshire in 2009.
 Her case was subsequently added to the newly established cold case unit later that year.
-In 2010, Fred Murray publicly criticized the police investigation for treating the disappearance as a missing persons case and not a criminal matter, and called on the FBI to join the investigation.
+In 2010, Fred publicly criticized the police investigation for treating the disappearance as a missing persons case and not a criminal matter, and called on the FBI to join the investigation.
 Jeffery Strelzin said in February 2009 that the investigation was still active: "We don't know if Maura is a victim, but the state is treating it as a potential homicide.
-It may be a missing-persons case, but it's being handled as a criminal investigation."
+It may be a missing persons case, but it's being handled as a criminal investigation."